jaredChrstphrKelley/idea-120-fall-2020/SYLLABUS.md

-# IDEA 120: Digital Practices in Art and Design, Fall 2020
+# IDEA 120: Digital Practices in Art and Design
-### Syllabus
+### Syllabus for Fall 2020

 #### Contents
 * [Instructor](#instructor)